laurells/alx-system_engineering-devops/0x00-shell_basics/README.md

 The fourth script displays current working directory content in a long format.
 The fifth script displays current contents including hidden files.
-The sixth script display directory contents with long format, user and group ID numerically with all hidden files
+The sixth script display directory contents with long format, user and group ID numerically with all hidden files The seventh script creates a named directory in a tmp directory.